nenasedk/pRTJOSS/paper.md

 Finally, photometric data are fully incorporated into the retrieval process.
 As with spectroscopic data, a model is computed using a user-defined function.
-This model spectrum is then multiplied by a filter transmission profile from the SVO database using the {\tt species} package.
+This model spectrum is then multiplied by a filter transmission profile from the SVO database using the `species` package `[@stolker2020]`.
-This results in accurate synthetic photometry, which can be compared to the values specied by the user with the {\tt add_photometry} function.
+This results in accurate synthetic photometry, which can be compared to the values specied by the user with the `add_photometry` function.

 ## Correlated-k Implementation
 The correlated-k implementation was significantly improved in both accuracy and speed.